Run Cypress Tests against Vercel Preview Deployments

 if: github.event.deployment_status.state == 'success'

-Setting up the Cypress GitHub Action
+Add the Cypress Action

 - set up an Ubuntu environment